rwebaz/Python-Lessons-Project/docs/index.md

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Electron/Source-Electron-Links.htm){:title="Click to Visit the Source Links page of the Electron Lessons Project at GitHub pages"}{:target="_blank"} page of the Electron Lessons Project.
+- The [Project Source Links](https://mminail.github.io/Python/Source-Python-Links.htm){:title="Click to Visit the Source Links page of the Python Lessons Project at GitHub pages"}{:target="_blank"} page of the Python Lessons Project.
 Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.